Equivariant Spectral Flow and Equivariant $\eta$-invariants on Manifolds With Boundary: Equivariant Scott-Wojciechowski Theorem

-\end{theorem} \begin{proof} We adopt an elegant method introduced by Kirk and Lesch.
-First, assume a special case where $P=\cP_M$ and such that the composition $\cP_M Q$ is invertible, i.e. $(\cP_M,Q)$ is an $h$-equivariant invertible pair.
-Then, the corresponding boundary problems $D_{\cP_M}$ and $D_Q$ are both invertible.
-Let $K=K(\cP_M)$ is the associated unitary operator.
+where $\tilde{\eta}_h(D_P)$ and $\tilde{\eta}_h(D_Q)$ are the reduced equivariant $\eta$-invariants of $D_P$ and $D_Q$ respectively (see $\S 9$). \end{theorem} \begin{proof} We adopt an elegant method introduced by Kirk and Lesch \cite[Theorem 4.2]{15}.
+First, consider the $h$-equivariant invertible pair $(\cP_M,Q),$ for which the corresponding boundary problems $D_{\cP_M}$ and $D_Q$ are both invertible.
+Let $K=K(\cP_M)$ be the unitary operator associated to $\cP_M$.
 By Lemma~\ref{zetaindependence}, we know that the equivariant $\zeta$-invariant is independent of the projections, i.e. $\zeta_h(D^2_{\cP_M})=\zeta_h(D^2_Q).$ By Conjecture ~\ref{equivsctwoj} and Corollary ~\ref{corzetadet1}, we have

 By taking the modulus on both sides, we see that and thus

 On the other hand, by Lemma~\ref{Fdetmulti}, we have

 The right side is well-defined because $a=\id +(a-\id)$ for $a \in \cU_\infty(\cH'),$ so $a-\id$ is smoothing and is of trace class.
 Hence, $a$ is of determinant class.
 Similarly, Since $K^*S-\id$ is smoothing and is of trace class, $\frac{1}{2}(K^*S-\id)$ is of determinant class.
 Then,